- Your Hotel

 - Breakfast: We provide a waiter served breakfast from 08:00 to 09:30 with last orders at 09:00

-- Lunch: We offer bar snacks in the Cocktail Bar at lunch time.
+- Lunch: We offer bar snacks in the intimate Bar at lunch time.
 Lunch is also available in the restaurant for pre-booked parties

 - Dinner: We provide a waiter served table d'hote dinner from 18:30 to 20:00 with last orders at 19:15